 Each hotel employee has documentation associated with them that must be maintained based on their job responsibilities, union associations, and government guidelines.
 Keeping these documents for too long is a strain on a company’s infrastructure, but not hanging onto a critical document long enough opens you up to potentially hefty fines or legal action.

 From creation to destruction, document compliance or information governance experts are capable of executing a lifecycle for your company’s documents that meets state and federal guidelines and minimizes your risk.
 Whether that resource is internal or external, their knowledge and diligence is an important piece of good human resource planning.

 Time is freed up for money-saving and morale-boosting programs and projects

-Better organization and access to vital documents frees the HR team to implement programs that attract and keep skilled talent.
+Better organization and access to vital documents free the human resource department in a hotel to implement programs that attract and keep skilled talent.

 Time to develop employee culture and programs is of key importance in the hotel and hospitality industry.
 The seasonal nature of the industry means that many employees are very aware of employment options at competing hotels.
-An HR team that isn’t burdened with chasing paper can evaluate policies that are affecting staff turnover in order to better address employee needs.
+An HR department in the hotel industry that isn’t burdened with chasing paper can evaluate policies that are affecting staff turnover in order to better address employee needs.

 A study by the Cornell University School of Hotel Administration estimated the average cost of hotel turnover per employee to be $5,864.
 For a small hotel with 100 employees, that loss could equate to more than $35,000 per month, assuming monthly turnover meets industry norms.
 Being able to spend time on programs that keep employees under your roof isn’t just nice; it’s also good business.